 - document delivery service to ensure you can get the obscure references you need

-You may also find these four ways to find full text useful – PDF version available.
+You may also find these five ways to find full text useful – PDF version available.

 - Do we have the journal at all?

 Use this option when you want to check if we give access to your favourite journals.

 - Searches all paper and electronic journal subscriptions across Cambridge libraries